Beavis and Butt-Head (Blueprint Gaming): Review

 As a slot, it's unfortunately not quite all that we were hoping for.
 Fundamentally, Beavis and Butt-Head is another near-clone of other titles in Blueprint's collection of branded slots, although there are some slight differences when it comes to the distribution of the RTP for example.
 Moreover, we can't help but feel that the presentation of the duo is a bit hollow and that more could have been done to bring them to life, for example by adding highlights from the actual show or by implementing more references to particular episodes.
 We also miss out on some of the central characters like Daria and Stewart.

-If you love The Goonies, Ted, Mars Attacks! and all those slots, you won't be disappointed with this one.
+If you enjoyed playing The Goonies, Ted, Mars Attacks! and other similar slots from Blueprint, you likely won't be disappointed with this one.
 The volatility is high, there are enough features to keep you entertained for weeks to come and the 10,000 max win potential is, of course, appealing too.